 - Seventhly, you can use a tilde(~) to count values with other wildcards.
 For example, using “*~?*” will give the count of values containing question marks(?).

-4 Reasons and Possible Solutions If COUNTIF Function with Wildcard Is Not Working in Excel
+How to Fix If COUNTIF Function with Wildcard Is Not Working in Excel: 4 Reasons and Possible Solutions

 Here we will highlight 3 possible reasons and solutions for the COUNTIF formula with wildcard not working in Excel.
 So let’s start!